coriolinus/num-runtime-fmt/README.md

 # `num-runtime-fmt`

-A Rust crate for producing string representations of numbers according to format strings provided at runtime.
+Format numbers according to runtime specifications.

 > **Note**: This crate is currently under development.
 This document currently serves more as a
 > development guideline than as an accurate description of capabilities.